InterrobangInterrogated/2012test/README.md

 some dlls were taken from other clients as they were missing in this one

-credits to Powdrd on Reddit for the guide used to patch the 2012 client used here
+credits to Powdrd on Reddit for the guide used to patch this client